 Imports of some types of goods from particular countries may be subject to the following additional customs duties:

 - ADD may be imposed if the goods are being dumped in the EU at below their normal commercial value.

 - Countervailing duties can apply to imports that have been subsidised by the authorities of the exporting country from which they originate.
 Note that this isn't the same as countervailing charges, which can apply to agricultural products subject to the Common Agricultural Policy.

 - If the European Commission suspect dumping is taking place, traders may have to pay provisional duty while an investigation is being carried out.
-See the pages in this guide on when to pay anti-dumping or countervailing duties and undertakings and circumvention.
+Read more about when to pay anti-dumping or countervailing duties and undertakings and circumvention.

 Checking updated information

 Details of anti-dumping and countervailing duties are updated daily.
 The easiest way to check for updates is to find commodity codes and other measures applying to imports and exports by accessing the UK Trade Tariff.
-Access the UK Trade Tariff on the gov.uk website.
 For other ways to check updated information you can:

-- contact the Export Helpdesk run by the European Commission - find out about the Export Helpdesk on the Export Helpdesk website
+- contact the Trade Helpdesk run by the European Commission